GajjarMiten/CovBit/README.md

 # **Limitation of our CovBit application😞**::

 -	We are currently working on X-Ray image predictor AI.
+We need to integrate this model into CovBit.
+- Currently CovBit shows only total numbers of positive, recoverd and death in any particular country or Indian state we can fetch more data from APIs and can visualize that data in form of graphs so user can know more about current situation.
 -	Because of limited users, we haven’t provided the real-time location of COVID-19 positive patient.